CoDA: Instructive Chain-of-Domain Adaptation with Severity-Aware Visual Prompt Tuning: Experiments

 \textbf{SAVPT enhances models' inherent abilities} We create SAVPT to enhance models' inherent abilities to learn domain-invariant features without complicating original models' architectures.
 To validate it, we conduct ablation studies of the activation of SAVPT during inference time.
 As illustrated in Table \ref{table2}, inference w/ SAVPT and w/o SAVPT achieve similar performance, and w/o activating SAVPT even shows superiority over w/ SAVPT by 0.1\% mIoU, which shows SAVPT indeed strengthens the models themselves rather than serve as a part of models.
 Concurrently, compared to the original MIC model, MIC trained with CoDA achieves obvious improvement in road, sidewalk, wall, fence, vegetation, and sky classes which empirically represent domain-invariant classes shown in Fig \ref{SAVPT}.
 Thus, these phenomena effectively validate that SAVPT is a knock-down composition that can lead models to learn domain-invariant features, which aligns well with our motivation.
 Remarkably, our findings based on \cite{darcet2023vision} unveil another interesting phenomenon: not only can visual prompts be discarded at the inference time without negatively impacting models' performance, but adapters also exhibit attributes akin to that of visual prompts.
 This observation can probably be ascribed to the efficient yet potent design of both the original adapters and our Meta-Adapters, allowing the implementation of SAVPT without requiring additional computational costs during inference.

 Although the adding position of visual prompts is discussed in \cite{bahng2022exploring, gan2023decorate, zhang2024instruct}, the discussion of the initial parameters of visual prompts is relatively blank.
 Thus, we conduct joint experiments of positions with different initializations shown in Table \ref{table5}.
 During 40$\sim$60k, almost each experiment improves compared to their 0$\sim$40k scores and the Corner+Center shows the best performance with 72.1\% mIoU.
 When initial $\delta_v$=1, Padding Patch and Corner+Center performances reduce a lot contrary to Random Patch with 70.8\% mIoU.
 We argue that $\delta_v$=1 gives models a noisy begin and enough randomness can alleviate the noise influences.
 Also, the initialization with uniform and normal distribution achieves similar mIoU, which means MIC is not sensitive to initial parameter distributions and results of $\delta_v$=0 demonstrate that starting from scratch is the best choice for Meta-Visual Prompts.
-The visualization details of three positions with different initializations are attached in the supplementary material.

-\textbf{Ablation studies of CoDA components} We conduct experiments to show the necessity of each component in CoDA in Table \ref{cod ablation}. we combine 1, 2, and 4 rows to reveal that the prerequisite of SAVPT is the good foundation brought by the CoD+traditional strategy.
-From 4, 5, and 7 rows, we know that $X_G$ and SAVPT need to collaborate to maximize the effects with 0.1\% to 3.8\% gain from 4 to 7 rows and 2.1\% to 3.8\% gain from 5 to 7 rows.
-Combining 6 and 7 rows, results show that SPT is decisive for CoDA's performance bringing 4.2\% improvements from 67.5 to 72.1 mIoU.
-Further details about CoDA's performance, ablation studies, and motivations are attached in our supplementary material.